jaredjbeard/reconfigurator/docs/source/markup.rst

         - a dict: elements will be expanded as a normal
         - any other iterable: elements will be parse sequentially then be returned (or if dict, expanded)
         - any other type: elements will be returned as is

+What's more, pairwise and product stitching can be combined by nesting tuples and lists.
+This is useful when you need to share some variables across trials, but also want to vary some others.

 Product Example
 ---------------